ghazamu/mycode/README.md

-# mycode
+# mycode (Python Basics 7/22/2019)

-Learning to track my code
-This repo is used to write scripts to learn python.
+This repo will be used for a Python basics training offered to me by my employer

-This repo is also used to test code for Network Automation
+## Getting Started

+### Prerequisites

+## Built with

+Python

+## Autors

+Muhammad Ghazanfar